Showing posts with label paella. Show all posts

 So, back to my friend.
 I'm telling him about this.
 He says but surely the traditional food would be nothing new to your visiting friends if they have a house here in the province.
 I tell him that, on the coast there is plenty of food but that it's, generally, international.
 In fact I tell him here in Pinoso most of the restaurants serve food that would be equally at home in Brussels, Milwaukee or Nuneaton.
 He doesn't agree.
 He says it's easy to get paella on the coast.
 I know, from past conversations, that he goes to the same handful of restaurants time after time because that's where he can get what he's looking for.
 A self fulfilling prophecy.
 I try to explain what I mean.
 He's thinking of paella made individually, to order.
 He's not thinking about the stuff that served up in individual portions, microwaved hot as necessary, sold to tourists as the dish before the pork chop and chips.

 Not that long ago the set meals, the menús, started with a choice of something like soup (fish, garlic, onion and seafood were favourites), possibly some pasta, maybe a stew like lentejas or cocido, maybe some boiled or grilled veg.
 The second dish, main course if you prefer, would be meat or fish, a pork chop, a chicken fillet, sardines, a piece of hake, maybe kidneys.
 The pudding would be ice cream, flan or fruit of the day.
 The food was hardly haut cuisine but it was something with identifiable ingredients.
 You could have coffee instead of pudding of course.
 The red wine was so rough it came with gaseosa (sugary, fizzy water) to make it palatable.
 White wine was a rarity and beer was beer - that's fizzy lager.
-The quality wasn't good but it was honest sort of stuff using cooked by someone who was a cook and often using up yesterday's leftovers.
+The quality wasn't good but it was honest sort of stuff using cheap but straightforward ingredients cooked by someone who was a cook - it often involved using up yesterday's leftovers.

 Nowadays the roots of the set meals are still the same but the choice is different.
 It's difficult to explain in a way but the style has changed, it's less honest.
 In the past the menú came with cheap ingredients - the cheap cuts of meat, only veg in season or something produced or hunted locally.
 Nowadays the ingredients are cheap because they are cheapened versions of what would once have been decent quality food - farmed, steroid fed, fish, chicken bred with oversize breasts and veg grown under artificial lighting in huge plastic greenhouses.
 The food is still rooted in Spain but it's not really Spanish.
 It's a bit like getting bangers and mash at the local pub in the UK with the sausages made with mechanically separated meat and potato out of a packet.
 Here it might be rice served with bits of pepper, chorizo and chicken.